-External Auditor Opinion
+4.8 External Auditor Opinion

-- 4.15 The Group also considered the Annual Audit Letter and Audit Completion Report prepared by the Authority's external auditors, Mazars, covering 2012/2013, which gives independent assurance of financial control and Value for Money (including financial resilience and the overall efficiency and effectiveness of the Authority). - 4.16 Mazars issued an unqualified conclusion on both financial arrangements and Value for Money, and identified no significant weaknesses in the Authority's arrangements for internal control.
+- 4.8.1 The Group also considered the Annual Audit Letter and Audit Completion Report prepared by the Authority's external auditors, Mazars, covering 2013/14, which gives independent assurance of financial control and Value for Money (including financial resilience and the overall efficiency and effectiveness of the Authority). - 4.8.2 Mazars issued an unqualified conclusion on both financial arrangements and Value for Money, and identified no significant weaknesses in the Authority's arrangements for internal control.
 Their report included comments that: - The Authority managed its financial position well.
-Budget setting was robust and close monitoring ensured delivery of spending within revenue and capital budget limits. - The Authority is financially resilient.
-The Medium Term Financial Strategy sets out how the Authority proposes to deal with the difficult economic climate and the cuts in funding.
-The Authority has considered the impact of the retention of business rates and localisation of council tax support, and is monitoring these areas closely. - Careful financial management has enabled the Authority to build up a good level of earmarked reserves that are set aside for specific plans and projects. - 4.17 It is considered that the Annual Audit Letter gives reassurance that the Authority's overall governance and control arrangements are satisfactory.
+Budget setting was robust and close monitoring ensured delivery of spending within revenue and capital budget limits - The Medium Term Financial Strategy sets out how the Authority proposes to deal with the difficult economic climate and the cuts in funding - Careful financial management has enabled the Authority to build up a good level of earmarked reserves that are set aside for specific plans and projects. - 4.8.3 It is considered that the Annual Audit Letter gives reassurance that the Authority's overall governance and control arrangements are satisfactory.

-Other External Assessments
+4.9 Other External Assessment

-- 4.18 The Group examined the results of other external assessments over the past year.
-These include: - Investors in People Gold Standard maintained. - ROSPA Gold accreditation for the eighth consecutive year. - CIPD Diversity and Inclusion in the Workplace Award. - Accreditation to International Standard ISO22301 for Business Continuity across all areas of the Service. - Equality North East Awards for LBGT Network and Disability Network Group. - LGBT North East Award for 'Building Inclusive Workplaces'. - Achievement of 8th place in the Stonewall Top 100 Employers Workplace Equality Index.
-This is the first time a fire and rescue service has entered to the top ten. - Shortlisted for the Diverse Company Award in the National Diversity Awards.

-4.19 Although these assessments are not directly concerned with governance and internal control, they do require systematic arrangements to be in place for the criteria they are assessing, and as such the Group considered that they provide additional assurance as to the control environment in the Authority.
+- 4.9.1 The Group examined the results of other external assessments over the past year.
+These include: - Operational Assessment and Fire Peer Challenge draft report 2014 - Investors in People Gold Standard maintained - ROSPA Gold accreditation for the ninth consecutive year - Accreditation to International Standard ISO22301:2012 for Business Continuity - National Resilience Assurance Team Multi Capability Assurance Inspection - LGBT North East Award for 'Building Inclusive Workplaces' - Achievement of 37th place (of 400) in the Stonewall Workplace Equality Index and are ranked the second top emergency service - Department of Work and Pensions 'Two Ticks' disability symbol - Prince's Trust Team Programme North East Award Winners. - 4.9.2 Although these assessments are not directly concerned with governance and internal control, they do require systematic arrangements to be in place for the criteria they are assessing, and as such the Group considered that they provide additional assurance as to the control environment in the Authority.

-Views of customers
+4.10 Views of customers

-4.20 An on-going 'After the Incident Survey' is carried out, the latest results of which recorded a score of 100%overall user satisfaction with regard to the services provided at domestic incidents.
-This survey also recorded a score of 96%overall user satisfaction for services provided at non-domestic incidents.
+4.10.1 An on-going 'After the Incident Survey' is carried out, the latest results of which recorded a score of 100% overall user satisfaction with regard to the services provided at domestic incidents.
+This survey also recorded a score of 98% overall user satisfaction for services provided at non-domestic incidents.
 Satisfaction surveys on fire safety audits and our Home Safety Checks are also carried out.